OC-ComputerScience/tutorial-frontend-vue2/README.md

 npm install
 ```

-3. Make sure you have a project registered with the **Google Developer console**.
+3. In order to make the Google authentication work, have a project registered with the **Google Developer console**.
     - https://console.developers.google.com/
     - Enable **Google+ API** and **Google Analytics API**.
     - Enable an **OAuth consent screen**.